[Yamagata Prefecture] 5 Recommended Beaches in Yamagata Prefecture! While the coastline is the shortest in Tohoku, it's packed with unique beaches!

 Yura Beach (Yura: Tsuruoka City)

-This beach is so scenic that it has been selected as one of Japan's ``100 Best Beaches'' and ``100 Best Beaches in Japan,'' and is famous for its clean sand and highly transparent seawater.
+This beach is so scenic that it has been selected as one of the "100 Best Beaches in Japan" and "100 Best Swimming Beaches in Japan," and is famous for its beautiful sand and crystal clear water

-Also, the sunset over the Sea of Japan here is said to be especially spectacular, and there are toilets, hot showers, changing rooms, and even running water for camping, so you can enjoy BBQ and camping while basking in the sunset.
+The sunset over the Sea of Japan here is particularly well-known for its spectacular views, and the facility is equipped with toilets, hot showers, changing rooms, and even a water supply for camping, so you can enjoy BBQs and camping while basking in the sunset

 • Beach name: Yura Beach